Reasons young women stop taking tamoxifen vary over time

 Your oncologist can answer questions you may have about using tamoxifen or wanting to become pregnant.
 Your oncology nurse may have suggestions for dealing with side effects and ways to stay on medicine important for avoiding a breast cancer return.
 You might also find it helpful to talk with an oncology social worker or counselor.
-For more information about managing side effects, see our Guide to Understanding Hormonal Therapy.

 C Cluze, D Rey, L Huiart et al. Adjuvant Endocrine Therapy with Tamoxifen in Young Women with Breast Cancer: Determinants of Interruptions Vary Over Time.
 Annals of Oncology, 2012; 23(4):882-890.

 This article was supported by Cooperative Agreement Number DP11-1111 from The Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.

 - Young people with early-stage breast cancer: What we learned at ASCO

 - Radiation may not be needed for some early-stage breast cancers

 - Aromatase inhibitors outperform tamoxifen in young women with ER+ breast cancer and OFS

 - Elacestrant improves outcomes for ER+ metastatic breast cancer